NDevTK/Messenger/README.md

 # Messenger
-A messenger based off html-cmd using webshockets
+A messenger based off https://github.com/NDevTK/html-cmd
+Using webshockets provided by https://www.websocket.in/